 To many (probably most) photographers, composition reigns supreme when it comes to the most important component of a good photograph.
 Of course, individual stylistic choices should always be considered, but the general consensus is that composition is often the make or break factor.

-All the talk about composition — its importance, its varied and sometimes complicated iterations — can be intimidating for new photographers (and maybe even some not-so-new photographers).
+All the talk about composition — its importance, its varied and sometimes complicated iterations — can be intimidating for beginner photographers (and maybe even some not-so-new photographers).
 But learning how to place a subject in the frame for maximum visual impact will do wonders for your photography.

 Here are 4 simple yet effective techniques that will help you improve your photographic composition skills and give you the confidence you need to expand your creative boundaries.

-Don’t Get Stuck In The Middle
+Don’t Get Stuck In The Middle (The Rule of Thirds)

 I’m quite sure everyone does it when starting out in photography: place the subject dead center of the frame.
 Yes, there are times when this approach works wonderfully, but not all the time and not for every subject.